Noaemien/ada-template-website/betting-floor.md

 * How frequently it bridges otherwise unrelated navigation paths.
 * The extent to which a page is difficult to bypass when trying to reach a destination efficiently.

-By ranking pages according to betweenness centrality, these gamblers were able to isolate structurally critical hubs long before the tournament began, identifying the "bridges" that players are almost forced to cross.
+By ranking pages according to betweenness centrality, we are able to isolate structurally critical hubs identifying the "bridges" that players are almost forced to cross.

 ### Katz Centrality